Yes No Share to Facebook

 The Duty to Mitigate Including the Standard of Efforts to Do So

-In a conscientious society, reasonably minded persons prefer to avoid waste; and accordingly, the law imposes the principle of mitigation, being a duty to mitigate, upon a harmed party.
+The law despises waste and the doctrine of mitigation, being the duty to mitigate, is the mechanism that imposes an obligation upon a harmed party to take reasonable steps to minimize or control avoidable losses.
 This doctrine in law requiring efforts to mitigate applies to all matters of law including tort law, contract law, employment law, construction law, among other legal issues.

 The Law